theramiyer/blog/_posts/2020/2020-06-24-prevent-covid-19.md

 ## How to deal with the situation

 During the months of April and May, I was part of the _Corona Warriors_ (or more appropriately, _Corona Sainikas_) programme here in Bengaluru.
-I was a field volunteer, which meant that I would spend most my volunteering time out with the people---my main role was in helping the hungry, and assisting the migrant workers with their travel.
-Despite that the danger was low (we had no cases reported in our zone), we followed a set of rules when out in the field.
+I was a field volunteer, which meant that I would spend most of my volunteering time out with the people---my main role was in helping the hungry, and assisting the migrant workers with their travel.
+While in the field, we followed a set of rules.

 They will seem difficult to follow at first.
 But in a matter of days, these will become normal.